-What is a BTL?
+What is a buy-to-let?

-There are many reasons why people rent, and equally there are many reasons why people become landlords.
-For those looking to take on these property investments, it’s important to ask yourself if being a landlord is for you, and whether you can deliver the type of property that tenants are looking for.
+There are many reasons why people rent.
+Equally, there are many reasons why people become landlords.
+For those looking to invest in property, it’s important to ask yourself if being a landlord is for you:

 Let’s look at some of the advantages of buy-to-let properties.
-There are two main advantages for those who own a BTL property.
+There are two main advantages for those who own a buy-to-let property.

 1) Regular Income